ragingRobot/super-easy-react-forms/README.md

 ## TextArea Component

-The TextArea component is similar to the input component excapt itshould be used for largeramounts of text. here are the props you can pass in:
+The TextArea component is similar to the input component excapt itshould be used for larger amounts of text. here are the props you can pass in:

 - name - the name of the element.
 Used to send data to the server.
 This is a required prop.
 - className - the class to add to the wrapper